Chart Color Schemes

 An assessment of population growth drivers in Pagewood reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since Feb 2026, Pagewood's estimated population is around 4,087.
-This reflects an increase of 202 people (5.2%) since the 2021 Census, which reported a population of 3,885 people.
-The change is inferred from AreaSearch's estimate of resident population at 3,968 following examination of the latest ERP data release by the ABS in June 2024, and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,857 persons per square kilometer, above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Pagewood has demonstrated resilient growth patterns with a compound annual growth rate of 3.0%, outpacing the SA4 region.
-Population growth was primarily driven by overseas migration contributing approximately 65.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of Feb 2026, the suburb of Pagewood's population is estimated at around 4,087.
+This reflects an increase of 202 people since the 2021 Census, which reported a population of 3,885 people.
+The change is inferred from the resident population of 3,968, estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024, and an additional 5 validated new addresses since the Census date.
+This level of population equates to a density ratio of 1,857 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Pagewood's growth rate of 5.2% since census positions it within 2.0 percentage points of the SA3 area (7.2%), demonstrating competitive growth fundamentals.
+Population growth for the suburb was primarily driven by overseas migration that contributed approximately 65.0% of overall population gains during recent periods, although all drivers including natural growth and interstate migration were positive factors.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
-For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, an above median growth is projected for statistical areas analysed by AreaSearch.
-The suburb of Pagewood is expected to increase by 822 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 22.6% over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
+For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
+Anticipating future population dynamics, an above median population growth of statistical areas analysed by AreaSearch is projected for the suburb, with an expected increase of 808 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.9% over the 17 years.

 Frequently Asked Questions - Population